We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Introduction

+Current language models like BERT \citep{devlin2019bert} and GPT \citep{radford2019language} are actually a hybrid of two models: a frequency-based subword tokenizer and a Transformer-based encoder or decoder.
+The tokenizer determines subword units, and the Transformer embeds the subwords into a vector space where it operates on the vectors.
+Frequent words are often kept together as a single token, while infrequent words are often broken up into several shorter-length tokens.
+When both the tokenizer and the Transformer are biased towards standard text, a rigid relationship develops between tokens and their vector representations.
+Small changes to the token sequence (e.g., resulting from spelling variation) can break the model's ability to understand it properly \citep{kumar2020noisy, soper2021bart, blaschke2023does, srivastava2023bertwich, chai2024tokenization}.
+See the example below, where $\stackrel{\text{tok}}{\leadsto}$ denotes tokenization:

+While the model would associate the token \emph{coffee} with the appropriate word, one misspelling in the input means the model must figure out that the token sequence \emph{co, fe, e} refers to the same thing as \emph{coffee}, which is certainly not trivial.
+Moreover, since the subword tokenizer of a pre-trained model cannot be modified without large-scale retraining, such issues can typically only be addressed through model adaptation methods (e.g., fine-tuning).
+However, because this approach does not resolve the underlying problem, it is crucial to explore the challenges and success cases in adapting language models to different forms of nonstandard text.

-To this end, we develop a set of experiments that isolate data-related factors that can play a role in language model adaptation (e.g., type, amount, and composition of training data), and we assemble a suite of ten interventions to synthetically induce different forms of linguistic variation (e.g., orthographic, morphosyntactic, lexicosemantic) in controlled settings.
-We will make the code for these interventions publicly available.
-Through our experiments, we evaluate and stress-test BERT’s ability to adapt to various types of non-standard text under different conditions.
+To this end, we develop synthetic manipulations that exploit our knowledge of what happens when a Transformer-based language model interacts with nonstandard text.
+Our experiments isolate data-related factors that can play a role in language model adaptation (e.g., type, amount, and composition of training data), and we assemble a suite of nine interventions to synthetically induce tokenization and embedding disruption, grounded in traits of user-generated text and at different levels of linguistic structure (e.g., orthographic, morphological, lexical), in controlled settings.
+We make the code for these interventions publicly available.\footnote{\url{https://github.com/aarsri/interventions-linguistic-variation}} Our experiments (outlined in \cref{fig:diagram}) evaluate and stress-test BERT’s ability to adapt to various types of nonstandard text under different conditions.
+Our findings inform important questions about the fundamental hurdles of adapting language models to nonstandard text: \begin{itemize} \item Language models adapt more effectively to lexical variation at the subword and multi-subword levels (e.g., new words, word senses, and meanings) during fine-tuning but struggle with within-subword variation (e.g., character-level changes, unconventional spellings). \item When handling lexical variation, greater data availability is vital for successful knowledge transfer.
+Multilingual models are also more helpful in such cases. \item In contrast, for text with character-level variation (within-subword changes), increasing data offers limited benefits.
+Instead, achieving robustness likely requires alternative solutions.
+Monolingual models outperform multilingual ones in such cases. \end{itemize}